Base Year Transfer

 One of the main reasons that California voters passed Proposition 13 in June 1978 was to protect themselves against escalating property taxes as the value of their property increased.
 One unintended effect of Proposition 13 was to discourage people from changing their residence as their family circumstances evolved because they would lose their Proposition 13 factored base year value.

-To solve this problem California voters passed Proposition 60 in November 1986 that permits people over 55 years of age or anyone who is severely and permanently disabled regardless of age to sell one home and buy another of equal or lesser value in the same county within two years and take their original Proposition 13 base year value with them.
-In the example above, Fred and Nelda could move to the townhouse and still pay $2,300 per year in property taxes (their total bill may be larger or smaller, however, depending on the tax rate and fees charged at the new residence) plus future increases not to exceed 2%.
+To solve this problem California voters passed Proposition 19 in November 2020 that permits people over 55 years of age or anyone who is severely and permanently disabled regardless of age to sell one home and buy another within two years in any California county.
+They can take their factored Proposition 13 base year value with them with certain adjustments if they pay more for the replacement than the sales price of the original.
+In the example above, Fred and Nelda could move to the townhouse and still pay $3,200 per year in property taxes (their total bill may be larger or smaller, however, depending on the tax rate and fees charged at the new residence) plus future increases not to exceed 2%.
 Only one of the owners has to be over 55 or disabled on the date the original house is sold.
-If the original residence is sold prior to purchasing the replacement residence, an equal or lesser value can mean up to 112% of the sale price of the original residence depending on the time between selling the original and purchasing the replacement.
-However, there is no percentage adjustment allowed if the replacement residence is purchased before the original residence is sold.
+If the original residence is sold prior to purchasing the replacement residence, there can be a bonus of five or ten percent of the sales price depending on how long they wait to buy the replacement.
+A same day transaction qualifies for the 5%, waiting a year qualifies for the 10%.